How does it feel when you’ve found your ideal? Ever so goosey, goosey, GooseyGoo! Honk! Honk!

 If everybody photographs the relics of our industrial past year after year, we will be able to plot their condition and as they change we will have a visual record of how they were and what restoration is required!
 Forever the optimist, I feel that every relic has an argument for restoration, but without evidence of rapid or recent deterioration, authorities may not see the ergency to protect them, only seeing them as a dangerous remnant or in the way of new development!
 So generating visual records and to raise awareness and appreciation of our relics is hugely important for future campaigns.

-So, what can I do on GooseyGoo?
+So, what can you do on GooseyGoo?
 You can….

 - Browse industrial heritage sites by region, subject or even facilities, eg limekilns in the South West, light houses across the UK or mining sites with a café!